andreustimm/andreustimm/README.md

 ### Hi there!
 My name is Andreus Timm, I'm PHP Senior Software Engineer

 I have been working with technologies since 2002 and as a Software Engineer since 2005.
-I have a large experience in Web Development and Mobile, DevOps, Infrastructure, Databases, Front-end, analysis, systems development, and agile project management with metrics and CI/CD.
+I have a large experience in Web Development and Mobile, DevOps, Infrastructure, Databases, Frontend, analysis of systems, and agile project management with metrics and CI/CD.
 I'm a native Leader, proactive and communicative.

 **Today**: